Reykjavik Travel Information

 Service charges are included in bills and tipping is not expected in Iceland.

-Iceland is an extremely safe country to visit, the only threats being a low level of petty crime and rapidly changing weather conditions, which necessitate keeping a check if you are on the road.
+Iceland is an extremely safe country to visit, the only threats being a low level of petty crime and rapidly changing weather conditions, so keep an eye open if you are on the road.

 Most business in Iceland tends to take place in the capital, Reykjavik.
 Business meetings are usually formal, with smart dress essential.
 It is worth handing out business cards, and initial greetings are usually accompanied by a handshake.
 Punctuality should be respected.
 Meetings are usually conducted in English when dealing with foreigners.
 It is worth noting that Icelanders generally go by their first name, and telephone directory listings are alphabetical by first name.
 Business hours are usually from 8am to 4pm (summer) and 9am to 5pm (winter).
 Most offices are closed on weekends.

 The international country code for Iceland is +354.
 The outgoing code is 00, followed by the relevant country code (e.g. 0044 for the United Kingdom).
 City/area codes are not in use.
 Note that Icelanders are listed by their first name in the telephone directory, not the last.
-GSM networks cover most of the island and there are roaming agreements with most international mobile phone companies.
 Iceland Telecom rents mobile phones to visitors.
-There are numerous Internet cafes around the country.
+Wifi is easy to access, and free calls can be made using wifi connections.
+There are also numerous Internet cafés around the country.

 Travellers to Iceland over 18 years do not have to pay duty on 200 cigarettes or 250g of other tobacco products.
-Travellers over 20 years are also allowed one litre spirits and one litre wine, or one litre spirits and six litres beer; or one litre wine and six litres beer; or two and a quarter litres wine; and food items up to three kg not exceeding ISK 13,000.
+Travellers over 20 years are also allowed one litre spirits and one litre wine, or one litre spirits and six litres beer, or one litre wine and six litres beer, or two and a quarter litres wine, and food items up to three kg not exceeding ISK 44,000.
 Permits from Post & Telecom Authorities are required for cordless phones, remote controls or radio transmitters, but not for a GSM mobile phone.
-Prohibited items include narcotics and drugs, meat products, weapons and powdered or moist snuff.
+Prohibited items include narcotics and drugs, uncooked meat products, weapons and powdered or moist snuff.

 Become our Reykjavik Travel Expert